 The study of women and the law can be divided into two distinct but related branches:

-1) The status of women within the contemporary English legal system, in public international law, and EU law.
+1) The status of women within the contemporary English legal system (and that of other national jurisdictions), in public international law, and EU law.

 2) Feminist legal theory (FLT)/ Feminist jurisprudence